RizwanMunawar/RizwanMunawar/README.md

 #### LinkedIn Articles
-- <a href = "https://www.linkedin.com/pulse/how-did-i-spend-2022-computer-vision-field-muhammad-rizwan-munawar/">How did I spent 2022 in Computer Vision Field?</a>
+- <a href = "https://www.linkedin.com/pulse/how-did-i-spend-2022-computer-vision-field-muhammad-rizwan-munawar/">How did I spent 2022 in Computer Vision Field? 🔥</a>

  #### Research Papers
 - <a href="https://www.mdpi.com/1424-8220/22/18/6927">Domain Feature Mapping with YOLOv7 for Automated Edge-Based Pallet Racking Inspections</a>